by Randall CraigFiled in: Blog, Make It Happen Tipsheet, Risk, Social MediaTagged as: Digital Strategy, Facebook, Leadership

 For many individuals, Facebook is a way to connect with friends, family, and just possibly, play a few games.
 For professional marketers, Facebook is a way to grow the brand, nurture a community of interest, and just possibly, sell.
-But for senior leaders, Facebook might have an even more important role – and one that is too often neglected.
+But for senior leaders, Facebook (and other Social Media platforms) might have an even more important role – and one that is too often neglected.

 True, there are some who may argue that leaders should not be on Facebook for reasons of privacy or efficiency, but with the ubiquity tipping point long passed, this argument is silly.
 In addition, it makes sense to be on Facebook if only for defensive reasons: non-participation opens the leader to considerable risks.